linode/docs/docs/guides/email/email-services/how-to-install-and-use-postal/index.md

 - '[Mail Tester](https://www.mail-tester.com/)'
 ---

 Many small organizations want to use a self-hosted mail server to send and receive emails instead of a cloud-based mail service.
-[Postal](https://docs.postalserver.io/) is a fully-featured open source email platform that is free to install and operate.
+[Postal](https://docs.postalserver.io/) is a fully-featured open-source email platform that is free to install and operate.
 This guide explains how to install, configure, and use Postal.
 Additionally, it provides information about the various DNS records that are also required.

 ## What is Postal?

 Postal is a self-hosted email platform.
 It can be used in conjunction with a website or as a stand-alone application.
 Postal is a robust and secure alternative to corporate cloud-based email solutions such as Gmail and Outlook.
 Operating a private mail server provides flexibility and freedom, but is a lot more work.
-It is a task more geared towards experienced server administrators.
+It is a task more geared toward experienced server administrators.

 Postal was originally developed by the Krystal organization for its own internal use.
-However, due to its popularity, Postal is now available to everyone as a free open source application.
+However, due to its popularity, Postal is now available to everyone as a free open-source application.
 Postal can send and receive emails and can forward incoming mail to a different server or address.
-Postal is highly-scalable and features good capacity and throughput.
+Postal is highly scalable and features good capacity and throughput.
 For ease of use and configuration, Postal is distributed as a Docker container.
 It can only be used with Docker and Docker Compose.
 Postal works in conjunction with a relational database, RabbitMQ, and a web proxy.
 These applications can run inside Docker containers or as independent applications.

 Some of the most popular Postal features include the following:

 -   Support for multiple organizations, credentials, and domains.
 -   A dashboard with stats and graphs about incoming and outgoing mail.
--   Archival access to all messages, both sent and received, and the current message queues.
+-   Archival access to all messages, both sent and received and the current message queues.
 -   Webhooks to monitor live delivery rate statistics.
 -   Verification tools to ensure DNS Records are correct along with suggestions to increase deliverability.
 -   Configurable retention settings.